 Dementia can be a symptom of a variety of health issues, including Alzheimer's disease and other problems that cause changes in your brain.
 While it is rare for younger people (in theirs 20s and 30s) to develop the condition, it is possible to experience signs of early-onset dementia.
 So let's talk about what dementia might look like, and what you should watch out for.

 "'Early-onset dementia' is an ambiguous term used by doctors for at least three different disorders," Dr. Howard Fillit, founding executive director and chief science officer of the Alzheimer’s Drug Discovery Foundation, tells Bustle.
 "The signs are generally the same, whether you develop Alzheimer’s in your 30s or 80s."
-As you probably know from seeing older people with Alzheimer's, symptoms of dementia are mainly memory based, but can also include mood and personality changes.
+As you may know, symptoms of dementia are mainly memory based, but can also include mood and personality changes.

-Again, this is not the most common thing in the world for young people to experience, so you certainly shouldn't assume you have dementia if you're kind of forgetful or if you're feeling a bit foggy.
+Again, this isn't the most common condition for younger people to experience, so you certainly shouldn't assume you have dementia if you're kind of forgetful or if you're feeling a bit foggy.
 You should, however, talk with your doctor if those feelings get progressively worse, or if they start seriously impacting your life.
 Read on for some common signs of early-onset dementia, so you can figure out what's wrong and then get as much help as possible.

 1. You've Been Experiencing Memory Changes

-If you have dementia, one of the first symptoms you might experience is a change in your ability to remember things.
-"Signs of early-onset dementia include short term memory changes, often described as an 'inability to keep a thought in your head,'" Dr. Faisal Tawwab, MD, tells Bustle.
-If your words escape you or you've been super forgetful, take note.
+"Signs of early-onset dementia include short-term memory changes, often described as an 'inability to keep a thought in your head,'" Dr. Faisal Tawwab, MD, tells Bustle.
+So, if your words escape you, or you've suddenly become super forgetful, take note.